It sometimes feels "as if" I'm dragging my mind and body through quick sand.

 And silent, as well.

 I am working again, which is good.
-And, in another area of passion - Special Education.
+And, in another area of passion - Education.

 Lord, please don't let me miss life in the midst of grief.

-It would bless many others, if I could just wake myself enough to share.
+It would bless many others, if I could just awaken myself enough to share.

-In the Bible, when David got discouraged, he would encourage himself by recounting the miracles God performed.
+In the Bible, when David felt discouraged, he would encourage himself by recounting the many miracles God performed on his behalf.

 Lord, teach us to love.
 Like you love.

-Thank you for sustaining us through the wilderness of grief and loneliness and our humanity.
+You sustain us through the wilderness of grief and loneliness, and our frail humanity.

 Great is Your Faithfulness.